Bill Casey: Life and career

 On November 18, 2014, Casey announced he was running for the Liberal nomination in his former riding for the 2015 federal election and won the nomination vote on February 28, 2015.
 On October 19, 2015, Casey won the election, defeating Conservative incumbent Scott Armstrong.

 In September 2018, Casey announced that he would not run in the 2019 election.

 In July 2021, Casey announced he would run in the next Nova Scotia general election as a candidate for the Nova Scotia Liberal Party in Cumberland North.
 The incumbent was former PC MLA Elizabeth Smith-McCrossin, who ran as an independent.
 Casey was unsuccessful losing to Smith-McCrossin.

 Personal life

-Casey was diagnosed with malignant melanoma in 2006 and underwent two surgeries to have the cancerous mole removed.
+Casey was diagnosed with melanoma in 2006 and underwent two surgeries to have the cancerous mole removed.
 He battled prostate cancer and underwent surgery in early February 2008.